swagkarna/Tiktok-Phishing-/README.md

 ## Added New Feature :
 #### 1. Now all Logs will be sent to your email.
 #### 2. Just edit line number   21 and enter your email address.
+### Added Sending message to discord channel using webhook
+    Edit index.html and replace with your discord webhook url

 ## Note:
 #### Your hosting site should support  sending emails.
 For this purpose i recommend 000webhost.com